spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Configuration

 There are many options for configuring Spokestack.
-This example will begin capturing audio when `Spokestack.start()` is called and using a Voice Activity Detection (VAD) component to send any audio determined to be speech through an automated speech recognition system, in this case the platform's built-in speech recognizer.
+This example begins capturing audio when `Spokestack.start()` is called and uses a Voice Activity Detection (VAD) component to detect speech and send it through an automated speech recognition system, in this case the platform's built-in speech recognizer.
 In other words, we're configuring this app to always actively listen, and no wakeword detection is performed.
 See [the configuration guide](/docs/concepts/pipeline-configuration) for more information about pipeline building options.
 Beginning in version 4.0.0, it's easy to change the pipeline configuration through the use of the `profile` property.

-We'll configure the natural language understanding component, which uses Spokestack NLU models.
-To test things out, try one of our free NLU models on [your Spokestack account page](/account/services/nlu), or grab this older [example NLU model](https://github.com/spokestack/spokestack-ios/blob/master/SpokestackFrameworkExample/nlu.tflite), [model metadata](https://github.com/spokestack/spokestack-ios/blob/master/SpokestackFrameworkExample/nlu.json), and [NLU vocabulary](https://d3dmqd7cy685il.cloudfront.net/nlu/vocab.txt).
+We'll configure the NLU (Natural Language Understanding) component, which uses Spokestack models.
+To test things out, try one of our free NLU models on [your Spokestack account page](/account/services/nlu), such as our [example Minecraft NLU model](https://s.spokestack.io/u/7fYxV/nlu.tflite), [model metadata](https://s.spokestack.io/u/7fYxV/metadata.json), and [NLU vocabulary](https://s.spokestack.io/u/7fYxV/vocab.txt).

-First, we'll need a Spokestack API key and secret, available for free in once you've [created an account](/create).
+First, we'll need a Spokestack API key and secret, available for free once you've [created an account](/create).
 Create a key in the [account section](/account/settings/#api).

 ```javascript
 import Spokestack from 'react-native-spokestack'